-This dcoument is a supplement to the District's Public Realm Handbook, which provides an introduction to the District's goals for public spaces and general guidance on materials and components.
-It will allow District agencies and the public to develop plans and evaluate proposals that are consistent with District policies and regulations.
+This document will allow District agencies and the public to develop plans and evaluate proposals that are consistent with District policies and regulations.
 Currently, these regulations are located in several documents and are not always easy to find.
 As presented here, policies and regulations from several documents are sorted by different public space components:

-- 1. DCMR Title 11: Zoning (DCMR-11) - 2.
-DCMR Title 12: Building Code (DCMR-12) - 3.
-DCMR Title 24: Public Space and Safety (DCMR-24) - 4.
-The Comprehensive Plan for the National Capital: District Elements (CP) - 5.
-DC Department of Transportation Design and Engineering Manual (DEM) - 6.
-Downtown Streetscape Regulations (DSR) - 7.
-DC Department of Transportation Public Realm Design Handbook (PRDH)
+- 1. DCMR Title 11: Zoning (DCMR-11)

+- 2. DCMR Title 12: Building Code (DCMR-12)

+- 3. DCMR Title 24: Public Space and Safety (DCMR-24)

+- 4. The Comprehensive Plan for the National Capital: District Elements (CP)

+- 5. DC Department of Transportation Design and Engineering Manual (DEM)

+- 6. Downtown Streetscape Regulations (DSR)

+- 7. DDOT Standard Drawings (Series 500)

 The policies and regulations in the above documents are enforced city-wide.
-Area-specific guidelines, such as those developed for Mount Vernon Triangle or Great Streets, are not included.
+Area-specific guidelines, such as those developed for Mount Vernon Triangle or Great Streets Initiative, are not included.
+This guide is only intended to address commonly proposed features within public space.
+If there is no regulation explicitly allowing a feature within public space than that feature is not permitted to be constructed or occupy public space.
+An additional resource available for the programming of activities in public space is the DC Office of Planning's Public Realm Activation Guide.